 Mr. Benedetti.
 The severance agreement for Mr. Benedetti does not provide for a specific annual base salary.
 However, Mr. Benedetti's severance agreement provides for his right to terminate for good reason if there is a material diminution in his compensation.
 Mr. Benedetti is eligible to participate with Messrs.
-Akin and Boston in the ROAE Bonus Program at up to 100% of his annual salary (and expected to be 200% for 2010) and, until it was discontinued, the Capital Bonus Pool, which was based on the amount of capital raised during the year.
+Akin and Boston in the Performance Bonus Program at up to 200% of his annual salary.
 Mr. Benedetti's severance agreement has no expiration date.